Timosis/TodoAppRestApi/README.md

 ` message on `terminal`.

 ## Unit Test
+`Mocha` and `Chai` javascript libraries are used for unit test.
-To ensure api methods works correctly type `npm test` on terminal.
+To testing api methods type `npm test` on terminal.
 Test will works with fake data which declared primitively at the begining of file.
 Test result should be like following document

 ![Image of Test](https://github.com/Timosis/TodoAppRestApi/blob/master/TestResult.JPG)